-How Angular applications boot
+How Angular applications start

 Did you ever wonder how Angular applications start up?